 But that’s enough of a history lesson.
 Let’s talk about what you should expect from a monitoring system today:

-It should automatically roll up your completed job runs into a simple post-mortem analysis that shows you how the job ran, how the run compares to your typical run, and which days in that run were good or bad
+It should automatically roll up your completed job runs into a simple post-mortem analysis that shows how the job ran, how the run compares to your typical run, and which days were good or bad.

 If you’ve been burned or disappointed by prior monitoring systems, we understand.